1. Introduction

 Since \(cos^{2}{\theta} + sin^{2}{\theta}=1\), \[x\cos{\theta} + y\sin{\theta} = \rho\tag{1}\]

-A straight line can also be described as point \((\rho, \theta)\) in Polar system.
+A straight line can also be described as a point \((\rho, \theta)\) in the polar coordinate system.

-From \((1)\), with fixed \((x,y)\), a point in Cartesian system can form a sinusoid in Polar system.
+From \((1)\), with fixed \((x,y)\), a point in the Cartesian system corresponds to a sinusoid in the polar system.

 Several points belonging to a straight line in the image space will form multiple sinusoids in the Hough space and they are intersecting at one point.